EleventyThree/commandeering_linguistic_inputs/README.md

-# Learning to commandeer linguistic inputs to do things ...
+# Learning to commandeer linguistic inputs to do things

+## AKA How to Create a CLI